roboticslab-uc3m/developer-manual/docs/appendix/project-index.md

 ## If you have any doubts or comments

-Please read the [Asking Questions](asking-questions.md) section, and once you've succeded with its [self-evaluation](asking-questions.md#self-evaluation-time) follow the recommendations by commenting publicly [HERE](https://github.com/roboticslab-uc3m/developer-manual/issues/new) if required
+Please read the [Asking Questions](../asking-questions.md) section, and once you've succeded with its [self-evaluation](../asking-questions.md#self-evaluation-time) follow the recommendations by commenting publicly [HERE](https://github.com/roboticslab-uc3m/developer-manual/issues/new) if required.